jcu-eresearch/matrix-helpers/docs/designs.md

   configuration via metadata configuration
 * **Analytics:** ability for users to connect their own alternate Analytics profile and/or use JCU's standard profile
+* **Edit+ Site Settings:** editors can configure certain aspects of Edit+ from their site settings, such as adding common folders or areas into the Asset Finder just for their site.
 * **Edit+ plugins**: true CSS styling, preview windows, intuitive naming of controls, easy access to all Matrix assets, collapsible metadata sections, custom metadata fields (colour selector and icons), site editing access, URL